Child sexual assaults reported at Ohio church prompt police investigation - NewsBreak

 Multiple female victims reported that between 2012 and 2014, a male youth member of the Open Gate Church of God sexually assaulted them, according to Hilliard police.
 The victims were under the age of 10 at the time, and the suspect, also a minor at the time, previously helped in the church’s children’s and teen rooms.

 Hilliard police did not name the suspect and have not filed charges as of Wednesday.
-Police said that the ongoing investigation does not involve any current staff member at the church.Suspect named in fatal south Columbus McDonald’s shooting
+Police said that the ongoing investigation does not involve any current staff member at the church.Corrections officer accused of seeking sex with minors

 “It is never too late to come forward with information about a crime,” Hilliard Chief of Police Michael Woods said in a press release.
 “We’re asking parents and responsible adults to facilitate open and honest conversations with their children about any inappropriate behavior they may have witnessed or experienced.”